 I Wish I Ignored the Experts

 I wish I hadn’t listened to all the experts.
-I wanted to be sure I was doing what the best-selling authors and influencers said was the best when I should’ve listened to my heart.
+I wanted to be sure I was doing what the best-selling authors and influencers said was best when I should’ve listened to my heart.
 Sometimes a mom’s intuition is better than someone who claims to be the best of the best.
 I wasted time trying to make my children into people they are not because the experts said we should do things a certain way.
 That was foolish.

-They may not be little, but I am still their mom, and I pray that we have many years left together to make beautiful memories.
-I hope to yell less, laugh more, and always keep my door open, whether the house is clean or a mess.
-And if I am lucky enough to be a grandmother someday, I plan to do things I wish I had done differently as a mom with my grandkids.
-That includes teaching them the double jump on a black and red checkerboard on a rainy Sunday afternoon.
+They may not be little, but I am still their mom, and I hope we have many years left to make beautiful memories.
+I want to yell less, laugh more, and welcome them in — whether our home is clean or a mess.